Jonesyboy07/dlns-stats-site/data/update.md

 ## Recent Updates

+### September 28, 2025 - Made it open source!

+Due to some friends and people in the community asking, i have made the project open source!

+What does this mean?

+- The community can better help with adding features
+- People can add issues onto the github page
+- People can see the amount of chaos behind the scenes!

+This does also mean people can run the website entirely themselves, which i hope they dont but i do hope they take inspiration!

+## Old Updates

 ### September 27, 2025 - Added Statistics Page

 Its here!
 A nice statistics page with details on: